m-deng1928/UX_Opportunities/README.md

 # UX_Opportunities

 Here's a UX Job Board I curate, started in August 2021.
 Opportunities are meant for more early in career whether co-ops/internships in addition to new grad opportunities.
+(I will update based on my bandwidth, unfortunately.
+Sorry about that.)

 All the best in your search :D / Don't Forget To Be Awesome